Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning: Biscotti design

 \subsection{Using stake for role selection}

-For each iteration in Biscotti, public VRFs weighted by stake designate roles (noiser, verifier, aggregator) to some peers in the system.
-The VRF ensures that the influence of a peer is bound by their stake (i.e. adversaries cannot trivially increase their influence through sybils).
+For each iteration in Biscotti, a consistent hashing protocol weighted by stake designates roles (noiser, verifier, aggregator) to some peers in the system.
+The protocol ensures that the influence of a peer is bounded by their stake (i.e. adversaries cannot trivially increase their influence through sybils).
+Peers can take on multiple roles in a given iteration but cannot be a verifier and aggregator in the same round.
+The verification and aggregation committees are the same for all peers but the noising committee is unique to each peer.

-A different VRF is used to designate each role.
-Peers can take on zero or more roles in any given iteration.
-The output of the noiser VRF should be unique to each peer to provide additional privacy.
-Therefore, a peer $i$'s uses their public key $PK_{i}$ as the random seed in the VRF (see Section~\ref{sec:noise}).
-The verification and aggregation VRFs are seeded with a global public key and the SHA-256 hash of the previous block to ensure that these roles are globally observable and verifiable.
-Since an adversary cannot predict the future state of a block until it is created, they cannot speculate on outputs of the VRF and strategically perform attacks.

-To assign each role to multiple peers, we use consistent hashing (Figure~\ref{fig:stakering}).
-The initial SHA-256 hash is repeatedly re-hashed: each new hash result is mapped onto a keyspace ring where portions of the keyspace are proportionally assigned to peers based on their stake.
+Biscotti uses consistent hashing to select peers for the verification and aggregation committees (Figure~\ref{fig:stakering}).
+The initial SHA-256 hash of the last block is repeatedly re-hashed: each new hash result is mapped onto a hash ring where portions of the ring are proportionally assigned to peers based on their stake.
+The peer in whose space the hash lies is chosen for the verifier/aggregator role.
+The process is repeated until you get verifier/aggregator committees of the right size.
 This provides the same stake-based property as Algorand~\cite{Gilad:2017}: a peer's probability of winning this lottery is proportional to their stake.
+Since an adversary cannot predict the future state of a block until it is created, they cannot speculate on outputs of consistent hashing and strategically perform attacks.

+Unlike verification and aggregation, the noising committee is different for each peer for additional privacy.
+Each peer can arrive at a unique committee for itself via consistent hashing by using a different initial hash.
+The hash computed should be random yet globally verifiable by other peers in the system.
+In Biscotti, a peer computes this hash by passing their secret key $SK_{i}$ and the SHA-256 hash of the last block to a verifiable random function (VRF).
+By virtue of the peer's secret key, the hash computed is unique to the peer resulting in distinct committees for different peers.
+The VRF hash is also accompanied by a proof that can be combined with a peer’s public key allowing others peer to determine that the correct noise providers are selected by the peer.

-At each iteration, peers run the respective VRFs to determine whether they are an aggregator or verifier.
-Each peer that is not an aggregator or verifier computes their set of noise providers using the noise VRF.
-This noise VRF set is also accompanied by a proof.
-The proof combined with the peer's public key enables every peer to determine that the correct noise providers are selected by a particular peer.
+At each iteration, peers run the consistent hashing protocol to determine whether they are an aggregator or verifier.
+Peers that are part of the verification and aggregation committees do not contribute updates for that round.
+Each peer that is not an aggregator or verifier computes their set of noise providers.
+The contributing peers then obtain noise to hide their updates by following the noising protocol.